-Located about 45-minutes via train from of Copenhagen, Frederiksborg Castle is an impressive early 17th-century former royal residence of King Christian IV.
+Located about 45 minutes via train from Copenhagen, Frederiksborg Castle is an impressive early 17th-century former royal residence of King Christian IV.
 After you tour the palatial rooms, take a stroll outside to admire the expansive castle grounds and ornately manicured gardens.

 Louisiana Museum of Art Denmark

-Located about 45-minutes via train from of Copenhagen, the Louisiana Museum of Art showcases modern works from 1945 to today.
+Located about 45 minutes via train from Copenhagen, the Louisiana Museum of Art showcases modern works from 1945 to today.
 The museum has been named one of the most beautiful museums in the world and it’s perched on a stunning coastal sculpture garden.
 The grounds provide a great place to relax on a nice summer day.

-Located about 60-minutes via train from of Copenhagen, Kronborg Castle is an impressive 16th-century castle that was the home of William Shakespeare’s Hamlet.
+Located about 60 minutes via train from Copenhagen, Kronborg Castle is an impressive 16th-century castle that was the home of William Shakespeare’s Hamlet.
 The castle offers gorgeous, sweeping ocean views and in the summer you might catch actors putting on a performance of Hamlet.